psycopg/psycopg/docs/api/pool.rst

 .. autoclass:: ConnectionPool

    This class implements a connection pool serving `~psycopg.Connection` instances (or subclasses).
-The constructor has *a lot* of arguments, but only *conninfo* and *min_size* are the fundamental ones, all the other arguments have meaningful defaults and can probably be tweaked later, if required.
+The constructor has *alot* of arguments, but only *conninfo* and *min_size* are the fundamental ones, all the other arguments have meaningful defaults and can probably be tweaked later, if required.